sarangjo/sarangjo.github.io/content/pages/blog/2018-review/index.md

 <figure>
     <img src="./february.jpg" title="Winter 2018 Grade Report (2018) (COLORIZED)">
-    <figcaption style="text-align: center; padding-top: 2px; font-size: 85%;">Don't really have any picture to go with this, but I'm glad we can all share a good laugh</figcaption>
+    <figcaption style="text-align: center; padding-top: 2px; font-size: 85%;">Don't really have any picture to go with this, but I'm glad we can all laugh about this now</figcaption>
 </figure>

 # March